 How to Get Around in Santiago

-The public transportation in Santiago is convenient and easy to use.
+Public transportation in Santiago is convenient and easy to use.
 Check out the options below.

-One of the best ways to travel throughout Santiago is with walking.
+One of the best ways to travel throughout Santiago is by walking.
 The entire city is walkable.
 You have more control over what you can see and can browse through various neighborhoods (ie: Bellavista).
 Plus, it’s healthy to walk.

 2. Metro & Bus